Highway 16 - 2nd Avenue and McBride Street Intersection Improvements

 • Modern tactile walking surface indicator mats to improve accessibility and alert people with vision impairments of the street crossings

-We are also working closely with the City of Prince Rupert to bring much-needed improvements to municipal infrastructure along the provincial right-of-way at this intersection.
+We also worked closely with the City of Prince Rupert to bring much-needed improvements to municipal infrastructure along the provincial right-of-way at this intersection.

 Project benefits

-This project is a priority given its ability to meet government mandates of reducing greenhouse gases, promoting active transportation, and stimulating the rural economy, and will be a major contribution to overall efforts of the City of Prince Rupert to revitalize its downtown.
+This project was a priority given its ability to meet government mandates of reducing greenhouse gases, promoting active transportation, and stimulating the rural economy, and is a major contribution to overall efforts of the City of Prince Rupert to revitalize its downtown.

-This project will represent significant improvements for drivers and pedestrians in this busy urban area, offering a safer alternative to the current three-way intersection at the location.
+This project represents significant improvements for drivers and pedestrians in this busy urban area, offering a safer alternative to the current three-way intersection at the location.

-In addition to transportation benefits that the intersection upgrades provide, the project is working with the City of Prince Rupert to bring much-needed improvements to underground water, storm and sewer infrastructure along the Provincial right-of-way at this intersection.
+In addition to transportation benefits that the intersection upgrades provide, the project worked with the City of Prince Rupert to bring much-needed improvements to underground water, storm and sewer infrastructure along the Provincial right-of-way at this intersection.

 Project cost